MatteoStefanini/academic-kickstart/content/authors/admin/_index.md

 Currently I am PhD Candidate in Artificial Intelligence, studying Deep Learning and Computer Vision at [AImagelab](https://aimagelab.ing.unimore.it), [UniMoRe](www.unimore.it).
 Working to connect Vision and Language under the supervision of Rita Cucchiara and Lorenzo Baraldi.

-I aim to couple my passion for learning and my drive to inspire people around me.
-I believe AI will help genomics and biomedical fields to new universal missions.
+I aim to couple my passion for **learning** and my drive to **motivate** people around me.
+I believe AI will push genomics and biomedical fields to new universal missions.

 I'm also a TEDx Organizer in the biomedical valley of Mirandola (MO).
 [Open calls to join us](https://www.tedxmirandola.com/#collabora)!